 The clouds also look less impressive from above in the PC version (which all the later console ports are based on), you can also see how the Dreamcast version of the level is generally brighter and more colorful than its SADX counterpart.
 Some levels (Big’s Ice Cap for example) changed from night to day, for this one you could say it changed from summer to late fall (Left: Dreamcast, Middle: Gamecube, Right: PC):

 A recurrent problem with the ports is loss of detail in character lighting.
 The characters in the Dreamcast version often had palettes that matched the level’s theme, or had an otherwise unique effect.
 For example, in Red Mountain Act 1 Sonic is illuminated from one side with a yellow specular light.
-Although the Gamecube version had a character lighting system almost as capable as the Dreamcast version, the characters seldom have noticeable differences from the ordinary glossy look.
+Although the Gamecube version had a character lighting system that could’ve been as capable as the Dreamcast version, the characters seldom have noticeable differences from the ordinary glossy look.
 The PC version’s character lighting is even worse than on the Gamecube because it disregards half of the coloration values left over from the console port.